pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 └── Pod
 ```

-Namespace behavior and resource isolation are studied in more detail later in the Kubernetes learning path.
+Namespace behavior and resource isolation are studied in more detail later in the learning path.

 ---

 # Pod IP

-A Pod receives a network identity.
+The course introduces the principle that a Pod receives an IP address.

 Conceptually: